lucasdillmann/dynamic-query/README.md

 filters in the data that the application manages without the need to hardcode every single business scenario or search possibility.

+Please note that this project is not production ready yet.

 ## Getting started

-To get started, you'll need to include the Dynamic Query in your application (via Maven, Gradle, sbt, etc).
+To get started, you'll need to include the Dynamic Query in your application (via Maven, Gradle, sbt, etc.).
 Dynamic Query isn't available through Maven Central yet, but the publication is in the works.

-If you're using Spring Boot, adding the `spring-boot-data-jpa` and `spring-boot-modules` will enable you to inject a instance of the `DynamicQuerySpecification` directly on your controller and forward it to a repository.
+If you're using Spring Boot, adding the `dynamic-query-spring-boot-data-jpa` and `dynamic-query-spring-boot-web` modules will enable you to inject an instance of the `DynamicQuerySpecification` directly on your controller and forward it to a repository.

 ```java
 @Repository